biodatamodels/gff-schema/src/docs/home.md

 The specification of how to map the data model to the TSV becomes a separate (simpler) problem, distinct from specifying the data model itself.

-It could be argued this is overkill
+It could be argued this is overkill.
+GFF3 is designed to be simple, it's tight coupling to a TSV representation is arguably a feature, forcing a simplicity.
+Yet as it is crucial to multiple projects this arguably is a limitation.

+Minimally this project provides clear *data dictionary* of all attributes used in SO, plus computable constraints on each

 ## Similar Work

  * GFFO
  * FALDO
+ * AgBio specs

 ## Status: PROOF OF CONCEPT

 This is currently the work of a 15 minute linkml demo session on a BBOP hangout.
-Much more needs to be done
+Much more needs to be done!!!

 ## Repository